 A few tips before you start:

-2. A mason jar, or any other glass jar with lid, is best for mixing the wet ingredients.
+- A mason jar, or any other glass jar with a lid, is best for mixing the wet ingredients.

-4. Let these dry!
-It is best to let them dry overnight and do NOT try to dry them faster in the oven they will burst and make a huge mess (same for the microwave).
+- Let these dry!
+It is best to let them dry overnight and do not try to dry them faster in the oven they will burst and make a huge mess (same for the microwave).
 Just be patient.

-5. Almost any solid form can be used to mold these.
-A muffin tin, soap molds, plastic ornament balls, metal meatball maker, ice scream scoop and even a tennis ball cut in half works.
+Almost any solid form can be used to mold these.
+A muffin tin, soap molds, plastic ornament balls, metal meatball maker, ice cream scoop, and even a tennis ball cut in half works.
 I suggest only solid forms as silicone tends to be more difficult to press the mix into firmly.

-(best if you measure these on a kitchen scale for accuracy and best results or you can use the approximate measurements also provided if necessary)
+It's best if you measure these on a kitchen scale for accuracy and best results.
+You can also use the approximate measurements also provided if necessary.

 1. Vanilla Lemon Bath Bomb

-This will make 1 large ornament, 60mm, size bath bomb
+This will make 1 large ornament, 60mm bath bomb.

-Whisk the wet ingredients from Step 2 into the dry ingredients bowl from Step 1.
+- Whisk the wet ingredients from step two into the dry ingredients bowl from step one.
 Mix well until thoroughly combined.

-Let dry for at least 6-8 hours or overnight.
+- Let dry for at least six to eight hours or overnight.
 Unmold and allow to air dry until dry to the touch.

 2. Coconut Mango Tropical Bath Bomb

-Blend the ingredients in the first group in a large bowl and whisk together to combine or mix in food processor.
+- Blend the ingredients in the first group in a large bowl and whisk together to combine or mix in a food processor.

 3. Oatmeal Coconut Bath Bomb

-2. Melt to coconut oil in the microwave.
+- Melt coconut oil in the microwave.
 Should only take about 15 seconds.
 Stir to blend and then mix into the dry ingredients.